 Forthcoming Psychotherapy & Counselling CPD Workshops, Courses, & Events

-This semi-closed group has been running for several years now, with new participants joining the 'pool' of members as places become available.
+This semi-closed group has been running for several years now (since 2015), with new participants joining the 'pool' of members as places become available.
 Led by one of the most experienced integrative trainers in the UK, this group will provide an ideal relational container for your ongoing development as a therapist.
 By immersing yourself in a diverse group of colleagues from different schools and orientations, you will widen your perspective, deepen your practice, draw both inspiration and challenge from the co-created wide-ranging experiential work and have a reference point as well as resources and teaching to support your further development.